CobyPear/JavaScriptPasswordGenerator/README.md

 - User can now specify types of chars in password with toggle buttons
 - Better handling when no char types are selected

+9/14/2020
+- Styled the slider
+- Updated README with screenshot of the site
+- User can now click on generated password to automatically copy it to the clipboard

 ## Generating a Password

 To generate a password, first use the slider to select the desired length of your password.